dgant/PurpleWave/readme.md

 * As an EXE: Just double-click it!
 Make sure if you move the EXE that you move the aforementioned DLLs along with it

 ## Questions and feedback
 Say hi!
-Post an issue here on Github or email ds gant at gmail dotcom (without the x's)
+Post an issue here on Github or email dsgant at gmail

 ## License
 PurpleWave is published under the MIT License.